Hematite: Magnetism

 Hematite shows only a very feeble response to a magnetic field.
 Unlike magnetite, it is not noticeably attracted to an ordinary magnet.
 Hematite is an antiferromagnetic material below the Morin transition at 250 K, and a canted antiferromagnet or weakly ferromagnetic above the Morin transition and below its Néel temperature at 948 K, above which it is paramagnetic.

 The magnetic structure of α-hematite was the subject of considerable discussion and debate during the 1950s, as it appeared to be ferromagnetic with a Curie temperature of approximately 1000 K, but with an extremely small magnetic moment (0.002 Bohr magnetons).
 Adding to the surprise was a transition with a decrease in temperature at around 260 K to a phase with no net magnetic moment.
 It was shown that the system is essentially antiferromagnetic, but that the low symmetry of the cation sites allows spin–orbit coupling to cause canting of the moments when they are in the plane perpendicular to the c axis.
 The disappearance of the moment with a decrease in temperature at 260 K is caused by a change in the anisotropy which causes the moments to align along the c axis.
 In this configuration, spin canting does not reduce the energy.
 The magnetic properties of bulk hematite differ from their nanoscale counterparts.
 For example, the Morin transition temperature of hematite decreases with a decrease in the particle size.
 The suppression of this transition has been observed in hematite nanoparticles and is attributed to the presence of impurities, water molecules and defects in the crystals lattice.
 Hematite is part of a complex solid solution oxyhydroxide system having various contents of H2O (water), hydroxyl groups and vacancy substitutions that affect the mineral's magnetic and crystal chemical properties.
 Two other end-members are referred to as protohematite and hydrohematite.

 Enhanced magnetic coercivities for hematite have been achieved by dry-heating a two-line ferrihydrite precursor prepared from solution.
 Hematite exhibited temperature-dependent magnetic coercivity values ranging from 289 to 5,027 Oe.
 The origin of these high coercivity values has been interpreted as a consequence of the subparticle structure induced by the different particle and crystallite size growth rates at increasing annealing temperature.
 These differences in the growth rates are translated into a progressive development of a subparticle structure at the nanoscale (super small).
 At lower temperatures (350–600 °C), single particles crystallize.
-However, at higher temperatures (600–1000 °C), the growth of crystalline aggregates and a subparticle structure is favored.
+However, at higher temperatures (600–1000 °C), the growth of crystalline aggregates, and a subparticle structure is favored.

 Mine tailings

 Hematite is present in the waste tailings of iron mines.
 A recently developed process, magnetation, uses magnets to glean waste hematite from old mine tailings in Minnesota's vast Mesabi Range iron district.
 Falu red is a pigment used in traditional Swedish house paints.
-Originally, it was made from tailings of the Falu mine.
+It is made from tailings of the Falun Mine.